-appeared to be reasonable since it is well known that the UV spectral slope β and TIR/FUV are tightly correlated (and thus the UV slope and A(FUV) should also be well correlated), at least for samples of local starbursts (Calzetti et al. 1994; Meurer et al. 1999).
-It has become clear however that the "IRX- β " correlation for starbursts does not hold for normal star-forming galaxies, which have lower values of TIR/FIR at a given UV color, and more scatter between the quantities.
-Calibrations and scaling relationships which better describe the correlation for more normal systems have been published (e.g., Kong et al. 2004; Seibert et al. 2005; Cortese et al. 2006; Boissier et al. 2007; Gil de Paz et al. 2007).
-However, as we show in Dale et al. (2009) and J. C. Lee et al. (2009, in preparation (Paper II)), the majority of galaxies in our local volume sample are lowluminosity dwarf irregulars which are blue (0 \lesssim FUV-NUV \lesssim 0.5), have low TIR/FUV (\lesssim 2), and thus lie in the area of the IRX- β diagram where the UV color is not (strongly) correlated with TIR/FUV and attenuation.
-Thus, such IRX- β relations cannot be used to infer TIR/FUV and A(FUV) for our sample overall.
-For example, a relation by Cortese et al. (2006), which is based on normal but more luminous spirals and provides a poor fit for galaxies with TIR/FUV ≤ 2 results in A(FUV) estimates that are too high when compared to the attenuations based on the Balmer decrement, as illustrated in Figure 4.
-We thus take another approach for estimating A(FUV)for galaxies with no FIR data or only upper-limit detections.
-Based on Figure 4, we simply scale the computed $A(H\alpha)$ values (whether calculated from the Balmer decrement or estimated from M_B) by a factor of 1.8.
-This value is also adopted when
+When FIR data are not available, it is common to resort to methods which estimate A(FUV) directly from some measure of the UV spectral slope (e.g., a UV color).
+Previously, this method appeared to be reasonable since it is well-known that the UV spectral slope $\beta$ and TIR/FUV are tightly correlated (and thus the UV slope and A(FUV) should also be well-correlated), at least for samples of local starbursts (Calzetti et al. 1994; Meurer et al. 1999).
+It has become clear however that the "IRX- $\beta$ " correlation for starbursts does not hold for normal star-forming galaxies, which have lower values of TIR/FIR at a given UV color, and more scatter between the quantities.
+Calibrations and scaling relationships which better describe the correlation for such systems have been published (e.g., Kong et al. 2004; Seibert et al. 2005; Cortese et al. 2006; Boisser et al. 2007; Gil de Paz et al. 2007).
+However, as we show in Dale et al. (2009) and Lee et al. (2009b), the majority of galaxies in our local volume sample are low-luminosity dwarf irregulars which are blue $(0 \leq FUV-NUV \leq 0.5)$ , have low TIR/FUV ( $\leq 2$ ), and thus lie in the area of the IRX- $\beta$ diagram where the UV color is not (strongly) correlated with TIR/FUV and attenuation.
+Thus, such IRX- $\beta$ relations cannot be used to infer TIR/FUV and A(FUV) for our sample overall.
+For example, a relation by Cortese et al. (2006), which is based on normal but more luminous spirals and provides a poor fit for galaxies with $TIR/FUV \leq 2$ results in A(FUV) estimates that are too high when compared to the attenuations based on the Balmer decrement, as illustrated in Figure 4.
+We thus take another approach for estimating A(FUV) for galaxies with no FIR data or only upper-limit detections.
+Based on Figure 4, we simply scale the computed $A(H\alpha)$ values (whether calculated from the Balmer decrement or estimated from $M_B$ ) by a factor of 1.8.
+This value is also adopted when Equations 6 and 7 produce a negative correction (i.e., for TIR/FUV<0.3).
+In all, A(FUV) is estimated from A(H $\alpha$ ) for ~60% of the galaxies in Table 1.
+Based on comparison with TIR/FUV based attenuations (Figure 4), there is a $1\sigma$ uncertainty of $\sim 17\%$ when estimating A(FUV) from Balmer decrement based A(H $\alpha$ ) values.
+When $A(H\alpha)$ is itself estimated (equation 5), the average uncertainties increase (26%), and are larger for more luminous objects $(M_B < -18; \sim 40\%)$ than for the dwarf galaxies that dominate our local volume sample $(M_B > -18; \sim 20\%)$ .